RunningMSN/CycleTrack/README.md

 this is a medical school application tracking and visualization system.
 Our goal is to create a simple system on which applicants can track the progress of their application cycle while simoltaneously contributing data that can be used for analytics and assisting future applicants.

+## Current TODO List:
+ * Finish manipulation of cycles by adding functional removal button
+ * Add school model to database
+ * Add ability to manipulate school list with single or multiple cycles